 The Smokies have some of the best trout streams in the East.
 The National Park Service doesn’t stock trout streams.
 However, through natural reproduction many park waters are at capacity, with 2,000 to 4,000 trout per mile.
 Many of the more than 2,100 miles of streams in the park are loaded with rainbow, brown and brook trout.
 The “brookie” (Salvelinus fontinalis) or speckled trout or specks as locals call it, is the only native trout in the streams of the Smokies.
 It’s not a true trout but a char.
 Rainbow trout and brown trout, originally brought here from other areas, are more common.
 Among the best trout streams are Deep Creek, Big Creek, Palmer Creek, Noland Creek, Little Cataloochee and Hazel Creek on the North Carolina side, and Little River, Abrams Creek and Little Pigeon River on the Tennessee side.
 Often, the best fishing is in higher-elevation streams, in areas that are more difficult to reach.
 Lower-elevation streams that are easily accessible have greater fishing pressure.
 Nearly all streams are open to fishing year-round.

-Tennessee fishing licenses are available from Tennessee Wildlife Resources Agency offices, most county clerk offices, sporting goods stores, hardware stores, boat docks and online (www2.tn.wildlifelicense.com).
-A Tennessee nonresident fishing license including trout, good throughout the Smokies, is $16 for a one-day license, $33.50 for a three-day license and $50.50 for a 10-day license.
-For Tennessee residents, the one-day fishing license is $11 and $46 for an annual combined fishing (all types including trout) and hunting license.
+Tennessee fishing licenses are available from Tennessee Wildlife Resources Agency offices, most county clerk offices, sporting goods stores, hardware stores, boat docks and online (https://www.tn.gov/twra/license-sales.html).
+A Tennessee nonresident fishing license including trout, good throughout the Smokies, is $40.50 for a three-day license, $60.50 for a 10-day license and $99 for an annual license.
+For Tennessee residents, a one-day all-species fishing license is $11.50 and $66 for an annual combined fishing (all types including trout) and hunting li-cense.
+Handicapped persons and senior citizens get reduced rates.
 Separate licenses are available for fishing in Gatlinburg-area waters only.